mobdk/WinSpoof/README.md

 From the "cmd remote" console, start WinSpoof.exe, WinSpoof will find the process cmd with argument spoofed, and the execute cmd.exe as an sub process.

+This code is not 100% stable, this will be fixed over time :-)